 When Dorvil and Lottie failed to return home that evening, it was clear something had gone terribly wrong.

 Around 10 o’clock, a group of men — armed with flashlights and high hopes — went looking for the girls.
-But no luck.
+No luck.

-Dreading that proverbial knock on the door, no one slept well that night.
-Prayers, muttered non-stop, were for naught.
+Dreading that proverbial knock on the door, more than one family member paced the floor that night.
+However, their prayers were for naught.
 The girls were already in Heaven.

-When the sun came up, a small search party set off to find the girls.
+When the sun came up, a small search party set off to find the Ramsay girls.
 Four men reached the top where they picked up their trail.
-Following a set of footprints in the thin layer of snow, they gingerly made their way down the face.
+Following a set of footprints in the thin layer of snow, searchers gingerly made their way down the face.

 The men peered over the side and called out.
 There was no response, and so they called out again.
 The silence signalled they were no longer on a rescue mission but a recovery mission.

-Hundreds of feet below, three more searchers — policeman William Smith, Mr. J.H.
-Moores and a Mr. Gay — located the lifeless, battered bodies.
+Hundreds of feet below, three more members of the search team — policeman William Smith and two civilians — Mr. J.H.
+Moores and a Mr. Gay — located the cold, battered bodies.

 The bodies were wrapped in blankets and carried down the mountain.